gracelgilbert/watercolor-stylization/README.md

 ### Mesh deformation
 There are two forms of mesh deformation.
 The first is to achieve the effect of hand tremors and the second is for color bleeding.
 #### Hand tremors
 When painting with watercolors, edges are never perfectly straight.
 To mimic this effect, I deformed the edges of the mesh according to a sin curve.
 In the vertex shader, I evaluate a sinusoidal function at the vertex and push out the vertex along its normal by the sin function's value.
 I only want the deformation to occur at the edges of the geometry, so I scale how much the geometry is deformed by the dot product between the normal and the view vector.
 This ensures that the edges are deformed according to the sin function, but the rest of the geometry is smooth.
+The user is able to modify the frequency of the sin curve deformation, as well as the scale of it.

 ![](Images/NoBleedNoHandTremors.png)
 <p align="center">